yedidya03/MyProjects/README.md

 For more information about the projects you may contact me using the email adress mentioned above.

 ### TeamWork Project
-The TeamWork project simulates the work that Teamviewer does.\
+The TeamWork project simulates the work that [TeamViewer](https://www.teamviewer.com/en/) does.\
 It enables one computer to view the screen of another computer, and lets it control its mouse and keyboad.
-By that two people can work together on two different computers as if they are sitting together.
+This way two people can work together on two different computers as if they are sitting together.

 ### Motion Profiling Project
-This project is about making a robot drive in an accurate path in maximum speed and still be able to maintain accuracy.
+This project is about making a robot drive in an accurate path in maximum speed, and still be able to maintain accuracy.
-Part of this project was developing a way of calculating this path in a way that can be controlled and feedbacked with the robots sensors.\
+Part of this project was developing a way of calculating this path in a way that can be controlled and feedbacked with the robot's sensors.\

+The Motion Profiling projects plans a route for robots that uses tank drivetrain.

 I did this project for the team in which I was participating in the First FRC compatition.\
 This project was a big success and my team still uses it til this day.\
 \